bakpakin/Editgrid/README.md

 local worldx, worldy = grid:toWorld(x, y) -- Equivalent to editgrid.toWorld(camera, x, y)
 local screenx, screeny = grid:toScreen(x, y) -- Equivalent to editgrid.toScreen(camera, x, y)
 local vx, vy, vw, vh = grid:visible() -- Equivalent to editgrid.visible(camera)
+local minor = grid:minorInterval() -- Equivalent to editgrid.minorInterval(camera, visuals)
+local major = grid:majorInterval() -- Equivalent to editgrid.majorInterval(camera, visuals)
 ```
 Instead of passing a `camera` and a `visuals` variable around all the time for Editgrid's functions,
 Editgrid can create a grid object with methods that can be called with colon syntax.
+The `camera` and `visuals`
+tables can be updated at any time without any adverse effects.

 ## Bugs
 If there are bugs or you want to request features, feel free to submit issues.